 Visualization is a key benefit with Kanban.
 The visual board gives you a snapshot overview of the project as a whole, with more details specified within the respective task cards.

 Trello comes to mind as one of the most popular forms of Kanban.
-And Gmelius is a key player if you’re interested in a solution that allows you to reap the benefits of Kanban without having to leave your inbox.
+And Gmelius is a key player if you’re interested in a solution that allows you to reap the benefits of Kanban boards without having to leave your inbox.

 Kanban is a flexible approach with no predetermined rules, instead allowing you to adapt project boards, its columns, and cards to fit your particular projects, with ‘To-Do, Doing, and Done’ as the customizable base of your workflows.